jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordpaymentfrom.md

   * `_payer` is the original address that sent the payment to the terminal.
   * `_amount` is a [`JBTokenAmount`](../../../interfaces/jbtokenamount.md) data structure specifying the amount of tokens being paid.
 Includes the token being paid, the value, the number of decimals included, and the currency of the amount.
   * `_projectId` is the ID of the project being paid.
-  * `_beneficiary` is the address that should receive benefits from the payment.
   * `_baseWeightCurrency` is the currency to base token issuance on.
   * `_memo` is a memo to pass along to the emitted event, and passed along to the funding cycle's data source.
   * `_metadata` are bytes to send along to the data source, if one is provided.